Traditional/Eaves Loft Conversion

 2) You might be surprised at how little extra it is to have a dormer.
 You have already covered the costs of the strengthening, base insulation, staircase and more, so a dormer isn’t a big jump.

 3) With all that extra floor space, you’ll also increase the resale value of your home.
 Estate agents say a full loft conversion done well can add up to 25% on your home value.
-To find out more about how a loft conversions can add value to your home, read our guide to Adding Value with a loft conversion.
+To find out more about how a loft conversion can add value to your home, read our guide to Adding Value with a loft conversion.

 Want to know more about dormer loft conversion, then read more about dormer loft conversions here.